 I’d struggle to say the Formula Pro is a ‘must have’ – you can certainly make bottles of formula without it, but, especially if you’re going to be making a lot of bottles over a long time period, it’s just awesome.
 And, at around $170, it’s reasonably priced for what it does and if you’re going to be using it for a long time, or perhaps across multiple kids, you can amortize that cost over a ton of bottles made.

 The Formula Pro also ended up saving me an incredible amount of time, which as any parent knows is something that is in short supply and worth a whole lot.
 For these reasons (and all of the middle-of-the-night heartache the thing saved me, I strongly recommend it.
+Based on our review, we’ve added the Formula Pro to our highly-selective baby must-haves list, which details items we think are at the top of the heap, and can make life with your newborn a whole lot easier.

 Where to buy